-In 2019, if your loan amount is over $484,350, then your loan will be considered a jumbo loan in Miami-Dade County.
+In 2020, if your loan amount is over $510,400 (an increase from the 2019 limit of $484,350), then your loan will be considered a jumbo loan in Miami-Dade County.
 This means that different requirements and rules will apply.

 If you want your own jumbo loan in the Magic City (or other major metropolitan areas in Florida), then this guide to jumbo loans is for you.

 A jumbo loan is a loan that is beyond the size limits of Fannie Mae and Freddie Mac backing.
 In 2020, this generally applies to loans over $510,400 in Miami-Dade County.

 Jumbo loans are also called non-conforming loans, because they do not conform to the requirements set by the Office of Federal Housing Enterprise Oversight, which means that these loans are not protected from losses if you default on your loan.